sadminriley/codewitch/README.md

 The first thing to fully work will be converting a singular docker-compose.yaml file to kubernetes configs and successfully creating the surrounding infrastructure for kubernetes to deploy the docker image from applied config files.

+Something I often ask and wonder - what if we could just make production ready stacks from docker-compose or Dockerfile's with an open-source tool?
+It could also create infrastructures, template Docker related files, and perhaps Cloudformation amongst Terraform.

+I've noticed many, many SaaS companies charging for similar tools by adding a nice GUI on top of it.

 ## What is CodeWitch?